 As student debt continues to increase, more employers are beginning to include a student loan repayment plan as an employee wellness benefit.
 According to a recent Society of Human Resource Management (SHRM) survey, approximately 8% of US companies have implemented a student loan repayment solution and this will grow to 30 – 35% in the next few years.

 To date, qualifying for PSLF has been difficult, due to the lack of information.
-PayForED’s software, the Student Loan Repayer generates the customized answers that are not always available through the loan servicing companies.
+At PayForED, we make it our job to offer smart and efficient student loan solutions using our optimized software.
+Specifically, the Student Loan Repayer generates answers that are not always available through the loan servicing companies.
 The major issue with current information is that to qualify for PSLF, the employee needs to use the Income-Driven Repayment(IDR) methods and this can be confusing.
 The student loan services are not able to properly advise people on all of their options.

 Current Student Loan Repayment Plans

 Most student loan repayment benefit plans depend on a company’s cash contribution.
 These contributions are sent directly to the lender from the employer and never pass through the employee.
 Current company contributions for student loan repayment plans are considered income and are reported as wages on the employee’s W2.
 For most non-profit or government agencies, these additional contributions are often not possible due to cost, and for this type of borrower, these additional contributions could actually increase the borrower’s student loan monthly payment.

 Another concern is the current employee repayment benefit plans focus only on the individual borrower and not a household.
 For most student loan repayment plans, this is a major shortcoming.
 As more dollars are now repaid using the IDR methods, repayment decisions need to provide advice on managing the household’s adjusted gross income.
 For example, a married couple would be getting incorrect advice if they had student loans and were trying to qualify for PSLF.